-Chapter 10 for information on flow control in the ATM subsystem atm\cmm\findaddr call_reference Specifies the unique call reference value assigned to the VC. endpoint Specifies the endpoint reference value for an endpoint in a point-to-multipoint connection.
-This argument is set to 0 for the root of point-to-multipoint connections and for point-to-point connections. рра Specifies the interface associated with the endpoint to look up.
+Chapter 10 for information on flow control in the ATM subsystem atm\cmm\findaddr call\reference Specifies the unique call reference value assigned to the VC.

+Specifies the interface associated with the endpoint

+to look up.
 Since call reference values are usually unique only per interface, you must specify this argument to differentiate between VCs with the same reference value but belonging to different interfaces.

-${\tt atm\cmm\findaddr}$ - Requests endpoint and VC information from the CMM atm\cmm\findaddr